nim-lang/Nim/doc/nimc.rst

 Compile time symbols are completely **case insensitive** and underscores are ignored too. ``--define:FOO`` and ``--define:foo`` are identical.

+Compile time symbols starting with the ``nim`` prefix are reserved for the implementation and should not be used elsewhere.

 Configuration files
 -------------------